 Kate Hudson Can't Get Enough of This Creamy Mac and Cheese That's Only 6 Points on Weight Watchers

 With her devotion to coffee and moderation in all things—yes, she eats carbs!—Kate Hudson continues to be one of our top dream celeb dinner guests.
-After following along with her Instagram cooking adventures this year, including Mini Peach Pies and Chicken Chili, we're pretty sure we could handle the cooking ourselves … and have a blast doing it, too!
+After following along with her Instagram cooking adventures this year, including Chicken Chili, we're pretty sure we could handle the cooking ourselves … and have a blast doing it, too!

 Most recently, Hudson, who has been a rep for WW (the rebranded Weight Watchers) since 2018, took to her Instagram account to demonstrate one of her favorite pasta recipes that also happens to be WW-approved.

 We followed along and then had to rush to find the recipe for Super-Creamy Mac and Cheese to recreate ourselves.
 It looks *just* like the classic comfort food our grandmas made, breadcrumb topping and all, and the sauce is hiding two veggies in plain sight.

 While she sautés the breadcrumbs in a skillet with a teaspoon of butter, Hudson shows off a savvy portion control hack: measuring her pasta serving on a food scale (a tool which both Carrie Underwood and Ina Garten swear by!).
 This recipe calls for half of a standard-sized box of pasta, and there's no chance of overshooting the sometimes-tricky macaroni measurement if you weigh out the 8 ounces.

 Then it's time for the produce to step into the spotlight.
 Hudson drops a pile of cauliflower florets and chopped carrots into a big pot of boiling water to cook.
 Once tender, she removes the veggies and tosses the noodles in to boil.